Našice: Geography

 Našice is located on the D2 state road Varaždin–Virovitica–Našice–Osijek and the Varaždin–Dalj railway.

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 39.8 C, on 24 August 2012.
+The coldest temperature was -22.0 C, on 31 January 1987.

 Economy

 Chief occupations are farming and angling on 11 km2 of fishing ground.
 Major industries include metal processing, cement, (at Našice cement), the stone excavation.
 Also wood processing, textiles and food.

 History

 The town was first mentioned in 1229 under the name of Nekche.
 In the 13th century, the Knights Templar came to Našice and built a church.
 It was conquered by Ottoman Empire in 1541 and was part of Sanjak of Pojega till Austrian conquest in 1687.
 In the late 19th and early 20th century, Našice was a district capital in the Virovitica County of the Kingdom of Croatia-Slavonia.

+The Small Pejačević Manor in Našice employed an innovative solution to protect it from damp and ground water, being built on a trough constructed from reinforced concrete.
+It is built in Neoclassical Revival style.